littensy/reflex/docs/docs/guides/observers-and-entities.md

 **This is essentially the same as our custom Observers, but with _much_ less code!** The `observe` method will automatically track when the entity is added and removed, and run the Observer function accordingly.

-:::info

--   **If the record is already populated with entities,** the Observer function will be initialized for each entity in the record when you call `observe`.
+:::tip

 -   **The discriminator function is optional.** If you don't provide one, the entity itself will be used as the discriminator.
 This is only recommended if the entity is a primitive value, like a string or number.

+-   **If your entity doesn't store a unique ID,** you can identify it by the `index` argument passed to the discriminator.
+This is only recommended if the entities are instead mapped to an ID, and the index is stable.

 :::

-### Observing individual players
+### Observing entities

 On [Subscribing to State](subscribing-to-state), we left off at playing a sound when one player gets damaged.
-We made a [selector factory](using-selectors#passing-arguments-to-selectors) to select the health of a player by ID, wrote a `didDecrease` predicate to check if the health decreased, and subscribed to decreases in health:
+We made a [selector factory](using-selectors#passing-arguments-to-selectors) to select the health of a player by ID, and subscribed to a specific player's health.

+But now that we can observe the lifetime players, we can use `observe` to play a sound when _any_ player gets damaged:

 <Tabs groupId="languages">
 <TabItem value="TypeScript" default>